 Employee performance can be defined as the productivity of each employee in a company.
 Performance can be measured by managers through different mechanisms (Saleem and Amin, 2013).
-There are various factors that affect the employee performance such as monetary benefits, non-monetary benefits, supervisory support, training programs, organizational support, quality work life, job pursuit intention, etc. Employees are one of the most crucial stakeholders in an organization, since their performance will contribute to the company's performance and in turn will decide the company's success or failure (Sun and Yu, 2015).
-Employee performance begins from the top line management but the outcomes are achieved from the bottom line (employees).
-High-performing companies indicate higher degree of employee satisfaction whereas companies with poor financial performance also have the same degree of employee satisfaction.
+There are various factors that affect the employee performance such as monetary benefits, non-mone to benefits, supervisory support, training programs, organizational support, quality work life, job pursuit intentiol 36 tc.
+Employees are one of the most crucial stakeholders in an organization, since their performance will contribute to the company's performance and in turn will decide the company's success or failure (Sun and Yu, 2015).
+Employee performance begins from the top line management but the outcomes are achieved from the bottom line performance also have the same degree of employee satisfaction whereas companies with poor financial performance also have the same degree of employee satisfaction.
 Prior research differentiated two types of performance in employees (Fung et al., 2017; Sharma, Kong and Kingshott, 2016).
 The two performance types will be explained further as follows: